Wild Hog Presents a Streamed Live Virtual Concert with

 Due to Covid, the Coffeehouse remains closed.
 This concert is online only.
 Watch this on your phone, tablet, or computer and take a break from your stay-at-home distancing while enjoying great folk music.

-Wil-Mar is the neighborhood center where the Coffeehouse rents during normal times.
+Wil-Mar is the neighborhood center where the Coffeehouse rents space during normal times.
 Wil-Mar continues to run it's social services and food bank, while losing income from the cancelled festivals that make up half of their annual budget.
-In support of keeping Wil-Mar in business serving those that depend on these services, the Coffeehouse is continuing to pay our rent.
-So please donate generously to help us support Wil-Mar so they will be here when the pandemic comes to an end.
+In support of keeping Wil-Mar in business serving those that depend on these services, the Coffeehouse is contributing half of the tips to Wil-Mar.
+So please donate generously to help us support, in addition to the peformer, Wil-Mar so they will be here when the pandemic comes to an end.
 Both Wil-Mar and the Coffeehouse are 501(c)3 charities.
+Some performers may opt to donate their half of the tips to Wil-Mar or an organization of their choosing.

 If you experience poor or distorted sound on a smartphone: